 The former rubbish tip has undergone extensive remediation work in preparation for the construction of the St Peters Interchange.
-The Interchange features more than 6 hectares of accessible green space and other large, landscaped areas.
-More than 650,000 trees, shrubs and ground cover plants are being planted at St Peters Interchange.
-The Interchange also features public art works from the Canal to Creek program.
+The Interchange includes more than 6.5 hectares of new green space featuring more than than 600,000 trees, shrubs and bushes.
+St Peters Interchange has provided publicly accessible green space to community for the first time in decades which also features public art works from the Canal to Creek program.

 St Peters Interchange also features active transport links, with a shared cycle and pedestrian path linking Canal Road and Campbell Road, as well as connections through future projects.
 This forms part of 23km of active transport links being delivered through WestConnex projects.

 The Wolli Creek Regional Park runs adjacent to the WestConnex M8 corridor and encompasses 50 hectares of bushland.
 The valley supports a diversity of plants and wildlife and provides social and recreational opportunities for local residents and visitors.

 The Two Valley Trail is a 13km walk through bushland, parkland and riverside from Bexley North to Campsie and runs adjacent to the Wolli Creek and Cooks River Valleys and their junction at Tempe.
 The trail can be extended from Bexley North via the M5 Linear Park to Salt Pan Creek at Riverwood, the Georges River and beyond.
 We are currently in planning development with key stakeholders (NPWS, Wolli Creek Preservation Society and Canterbury Bankstown Council) to support a Wolli Creek Legacy Project.